150 Random Facts So Interesting You’ll Say, “OMG!”

 A Tick Bite Can Make You Allergic to Red Meat

 You probably know that Harriet Tubman was a former slave who became a political activist for the abolition movement.
-You may not know, however, that Tubman routinely fought for the cause.
-In addition to smuggling escaped slaves through the Underground Railroad, during the Civil War she was the first woman to lead an armed assault.
+But in addition to smuggling escaped slaves through the Underground Railroad, during the Civil War she was the first woman to lead an armed assault.
 She planned and executed a number of raids and was known to carry a revolver for personal protection.

 Tornadoes Can Cause “Fish Rain”